djgroen/FabSim3/docs/install_wsl.md

 This will open Windows Explorer with the content of the repository.
 Righ_click on `install_wsl.bat` and **Run as Administrator**.

-If you encountered any issues with `git : The term 'git' is not recognized`, please install git from here: https://git-scm.com/downloads/win
+If you encountered any issues with `git : The term 'git' is not recognized` on Windows, please install git from here: [https://git-scm.com/downloads/win](https://git-scm.com/downloads/win)

 ### Option 2: Copy the BAT Script